 The advantages of modern multimedia learning tools are multiple and undisputable.
-Computer-assisted learning allows to individualize and differentiate language acquisition, adapts it to the needs and goals of each learner, acts upon different perception channels responsible for apprehension of language material, reduces the duration of language training, provides effective feedback and objective evaluation of learner's progress, allows to choose the pace and complexity levels, engages students to participate actively in language exploration, etc. Thus, multimedia teaching tools contribute greatly to challenging and simultaneously feasible learning, systematic and regular progress checking, comfortable moral atmosphere encouraging learners to learn dynamically and gain confidence.
+Computer-assisted learning allows to individualize and differentiate language acquisition, adapts it to the needs and goals of each learner, acts upon different perception channels responsible for apprehension of language material, reduces the duration of language training, provides effective feedback and objective evaluation of learner's progress, allows to choose the pace and complexity levels, engages students to participate actively in language exploration, etc. Thus, multimedia teaching tools contribute greatly to challenging and simultaneously feasible learning, systematic and regular progress checking, and comfortable moral atmosphere encouraging learners to learn dynamically and gain confidence.

 Computer-assisted language learning creates favorable premises for self-study in a user-friendly environment, e.g. in CD-ROMs "Learn to Speak English", "Triple Play".
+According to Reeves and Nass [2], interaction with computers is "fundamentally social and natural".
 Simple controls provide easy navigation to any point of training program.
 Self-paced instructional design allows the student to choose both pace and direction of the course by repeating, reviewing, advancing as many times as desired.
 Due to individual learning abilities, diligence, and readiness to devote certain amount of time and efforts to language studies students progress at maximum.
+Unlike conversation classes where students are put on the spot by the teacher while performing some task, communicating with computer gives feeling of safety and anonymity and opportunity to be still rewarded if the task is performed correctly [3].

-2.1.
+4.1.
 Mastering Pronunciation

 Multimedia programs, e.g. "Pronunciation Guide", "SoundStart", help students to master their pronunciation listening to the native speaker's pronunciation.
 Learners get acquainted with all English sounds presented separately and in words.
-Learners can see on the animated side cross-section view of mouth and tongue and front view of the instructor's mouth how to articulate sounds properly.
+The animated side cross-section view of mouth and tongue and front view of the instructor's lips shows learners how to articulate sounds properly.
 Students can record, play back and compare their pronunciation with instructor's one, perfecting pronunciation with the help of the visual feedback.
-The next step is mastering main positional variants of English sounds (allophones) in sample and comparative words.
-Practicing English sounds in different sentences (contexts) completes sounds pronunciation training.
+The next step is mastering main positional variants of English sounds (allophones) in sample and comparative (minimal pairs) words.
+Practicing English sounds in the context of different sentences completes sounds pronunciation training.
 Learner has an opportunity to set options from relaxed to strict speech recognition.
 After substantial training even adult learners overcome the psychological barrier of speaking in public, gain confidence for interactive group work.

-2.2.
+4.2.
 Reinforcing Word Power